nvidia-holoscan/holoscan-sdk/docs/getting_started.md

 ## 1. Choose your platform

-The Holoscan SDK is optimized and compatible with multiple hardware platforms, including NVIDIA Developer Kits (aarch64) and x86_64 workstations.
+The Holoscan SDK is optimized and compatible with multiple hardware platforms, including NVIDIA Developer Kits (aarch64), DGX Spark, and x86_64 workstations.
 Learn more on the [developer page](https://developer.nvidia.com/holoscan-sdk) to help you decide what hardware you should target.

 ## 2. Setup the SDK and your platform